|

 Oct 29:

-day and night.
+all day and night.
 I was completely useless on this day and slept through

 the entire 24 hours and then some.
 I have never felt this kind of fatigue